Sparse Randomized Approximation of Normal Cycles: Introduction

 \subsection{Contribution}

-In this work, we extend the compression algorithm of \cite{SparseNystromCurrVar} for currents and varifolds to the normal-cycles setting, using the Nystrom approximation and interpolation theory in Reproducing Kernel Hilbert Spaces.
-In particular, we build on the work of \cite{NCpaper}, to derive an explicit Dirac delta basis form for discrete normal cycles, which allows us to apply the main theorem of \cite{SparseNystromCurrVar}.
-This will allow us to compress target normal-cycles of effective size $N$, by forming sparse approximations of effective size $n$ such that $n\ll N$.
-This is the first such algorithm for compression of normal-cycles, allowing one to use this theoretically attractive shape metric for the first time on large-scale problems.
-The theoretical guarantees on the convergence of the approximation derived in \cite{SparseNystromCurrVar} automatically carry over to the normal-cycles setting.
-These guarantees are exponential error decay bounds of the form
+In this work, we extend the randomised projection algorithm of \cite{SparseNystromCurrVar} from currents and varifolds to normal cycles.
+Building on \cite{NCpaper}, we derive an explicit Dirac delta basis form for the discrete embedded normal cycle in the constant normal kernel case (as in \cite{NCpaper}), which lets us apply the main theorem of \cite{SparseNystromCurrVar} and compress a target normal cycle of size $M$ to a sparse approximation of size $m\ll M$.
+Post-compression, the metric between two compressed normal cycles can be computed in $\mathcal{O}(m^{2})$ rather than $\mathcal{O}(M^{2})$, with the corresponding gain in gradient cost.
+To our knowledge this is the first compression algorithm for normal cycles, allowing the metric to scale to problems with resolution $M\sim 10^{5}$.
+The theoretical guarantees of \cite{SparseNystromCurrVar} carry over directly, yielding exponential error-decay bounds (for Gaussian RKHS kernels) of the form

-for some $\alpha > 0$ and where $\hat{\mu}$ is the approximation of ‘size’ m to the original normal-cycle $\mu \in W^{*}$.
-Post compression, one can compute exact distances and gradients of distances between compressed normal-cycles in $\mathcal{O}(mn)$, which gives significant savings when $m\ll M$, $n\ll N$.
-This can help massively speed up subsequent shape processing algorithms, as well reduce memory issues with such computations, even with KeOps.
-The benefits of our compression algorithm are demonstrated on LDDMM matching problems, with real world shapes that are massively over-sampled relative to the shape variation.
+where $\hat{\mu}$ is the approximation of size $m\ll M$ to the original normal cycle $\mu \in W^{*}$ and $\alpha>0$.
+The practical benefits are demonstrated in~\cref{numexp}, where we obtain order-of-magnitude acceleration of LDDMM registration on heavily over-sampled real-world surface data; the downstream utility of \cref{algorithm1} is further demonstrated in the companion work~\cite{CurvatureEnthusiasm}, where it is the core matching metric in a learning-based pipeline.

-\subsection{Existing Work}
+\subsection{Existing work}